alfredkam/yakojs/src/API_DRAFT_README.md

 })
 ```

-##Spark
+##Line
-Spark is designed for simple trivial graph, and works with a simple set of data.
+Line is designed for simple trivial graph, and works with a simple set of data.

 ```javascript
 spark: [